 Derrell Bradford is the president of 50CAN: The 50-State Campaign for Achievement Now.
-In his role, Derrell leads communications and policy, and trains and recruits local leaders across the country to serve as executive directors of state CANs, advocacy fellows, and citizen advocates.
+In his role, Derrell leads 50CAN’s SPARK work, and trains and recruits local leaders across the country to serve as executive directors of state CANs, advocacy fellows, and citizen advocates.
 He also leads the National Voices fellowship which focuses on education policy, media, and political collaboration.

 Derrell previously served as the executive director at New Jersey’s Better Education for Kids.
 At B4K Derrell worked to secure passage of the tenure reform legislation TEACH NJ.
 Prior to B4K, Derrell spent nine years with New Jersey’s Excellent Education for Everyone (E3) as director of communications and then executive director.
 While there he also served on the state’s Educator Effectiveness Task Force.

 Derrell frequently contributes to education debates in print, digital, radio, and TV media.
 He serves on several boards dedicated to putting the needs of students and families first, including Success Academy Charter Schools, yes. every kid., the National Alliance for Public Charter Schools, the advisory boards of the Alliance for Catholic Education at Notre Dame and the National Association of Charter School Authorizers, the PIE Network, and was the founding board chair of EdBuild.
 A native of Baltimore, Derrell attended the St. Paul’s School for Boys and received a bachelor’s degree in English from the University of Pennsylvania.

 You’d have to be asleep, plugged into the big machine not to see that there is a crisis in American education.
 It affects low-income and minority kids the most, but it also creates conditions that diminish opportunity and freedom for everyone.

 Education “wakes you up.”
 It unplugs you.
 I want that for everyone.

 Why I love my job: